-1. Choose a Domain & WordPress Site Hosting
+1. Choose a Domain Name and Website Hosting

 - Try to use a .com domain name instead of something like .net, as the latter can seem low quality.

-- While you can change website hosts down the road, pick a host that will grow with you.
+- Pick a host that will grow with you.
 By anticipating your future needs, you’ll save yourself the hassle of switching hosts later on.

 The type of WordPress ecommerce plugin you need depends on the types of products you sell and how you want to sell them.
 You can sell digital downloads off blog posts, have a storefront full of items that ship, and even manage online memberships, as long as you have the right ecommerce plugin.